NREL/gaps/examples/example_users.rst

         "cmd": "[REQUIRED]"
     }

-The familiar ``"execution_control"`` block allows the user to customize the HPC options for this script execution.
+The familiar ``execution_control`` block allows the user to customize the HPC options for this script execution.
 The script itself can be run using the ``cmd`` input.
 In particular, this input should be a string (or list of strings) that represent a command to be executed on the terminal.
 Each command will be executed on it's own node.
 For example, we can modify this config to be